 - 1. To learn the basic concepts in physics relevant to different branches of Engineering and Technology. - 2.
 To study the concept of semiconductor and conductivity. - 3.
 To learn the properties of materials. - 4.
-To understand the working of electromagnetic spectrum and spectroscopictechniques. - 5.
-To understand the thermodynamic functions. - 6.
-To comprehend the basic organic chemistry and to synthesis simpledrug.
+To learn the basic concept of Numerical Aperture and acceptanceangle. - 5.
+To make the students to determination of wavelength usinggrating. - 6.
+To learn the basic concept about viscosity of liquids.

 - 1. Understand the basic concepts in physics relevant to different branches of Engineering and Technology. - 2.
 Understand the concept of semiconductor and conductivity. - 3.
 Acquire knowledge on the properties of materials. - 4.
-Understand the concept of various spectroscopictechniques. - 5.
-Rationalize bulk properties and processes using thermodynamicconsiderations. - 6.
-List major chemical reactions that are used in the synthesis of molecules.
+Understand the basic concept of Numerical Aperture and acceptanceangle. - 5.
+Understand the students to determination of wavelength usinggrating. - 6.
+Acquire knowledge on the basic concept about viscosity of liquids